-- Safeguarding students (a clearly recognisable uniform makes it possible to identify strangers and affords a degree of safety as the students are part of an identifiable large body of people who will look out for each other on the way to and from school) - Preparing students for the future (many jobs require staff to wear a uniform or to follow a dress code)Providing a prescribed standard and helping students understand the difference between formal and informal dress - Eliminating potential stress on young people to purchase and wear expensive, fashionable items of clothing - Establishing and reinforcing high expectations - Instilling a sense of belonging and identity (uniform and team kits nurture cohesion and help our students to demonstrate pride in their school) - Supporting positive behaviour and discipline
+- Safeguarding students (a clearly recognisable uniform makes it possible to identify strangers and affords a degree of safety as the students are part of an identifiable large body of people who will look out for each other on the way to and from school) - Preparing students for the future (many jobs require staff to wear a uniform or to follow a dress code) Providing a prescribed standard and helping students understand the difference between formal and informal dress - Eliminating potential stress on young people to purchase and wear expensive, fashionable items of clothing - Establishing and reinforcing high expectations - Instilling a sense of belonging and identity (uniform and team kits nurture cohesion and help our students to demonstrate pride in their school) - Supporting positive behaviour and discipline

 We believe that if our students look 'smart' they will take pride in their appearance, understand the importance of presentation and approach their learning with the right attitude.
 Whilst we recognise young people's desire for self-expression, the inevitable interest of some to rebel against any imposed uniform, and the time taken by school staff and parents/carers to reinforce expectations, we consider the many benefits to outweigh any disadvantages.

-Following a consultation on uniform with key stakeholders in May 2021, we made changes to our school uniform policy to ensure our school uniform for both boys and girls is inclusive, including for those who are transgender or non-binary.
+We made changes to our school uniform policy in recent years, following consultation with our key stakeholders, to ensure our school uniform for both boys and girls is inclusive, including for those who are transgender or non-binary.